jinpavg/rnbo-unity-webgl/tutorial-pt-1.md

     if (param) param.value = val;
 }
 ```
+*Note, the above code assumes that `myDevice` has been assigned the value of `device`, our RNBO device, at some point, an example of which you can see in the `rnbo-scripts.js` file accompanying this tutorial.*

 This `updateParamWithFloat()` function should recieve a string and a float, it will look for a parameter in our RNBO device that has a name matching that string, it will take the absolute value of the float (to avoid negative values, since this is a frequency), and, if that parameter does indeed exist, it will set that parameter's value accordingly.